Stress testing my finances

 Below I have designed some stress tests for myself.
 These will help prevent me from over exposing myself to possible insolvency or financial disaster.
 These are unlikely, but plausible scenarios that could happen in the foreseeable future.
 Each test has a color coded band of possibilities and outcomes.
 If I’m currently in the GREEN then there is no need for immediate concern.
 ORANGE means I am exposed to more risk than necessary and should take steps to relieve some financial tension in that area.
 RED means I need to address the problem immediately.

 The good news is it takes time for an outcome to change across the band of a stress test.
-For example it’s very unlikely interest rates will spike from 3% to 6% next quarter.
-It will probably take years, maybe even decades to reach the historical level of market confidence again.
-So we can use this valuable time to adjust our positions to capitalize on the situation each step of the way.
+For example it’s very unlikely interest rates will soar by 3% next quarter.
+It will probably take years, maybe even decades to reach historical levels again.
+So we can use this valuable time to adjust our positions and slowly deleverage.
 By monitoring stress tests we can catch potential risks before they manifest into real problems 😉

 When it comes to personal finance there are no rules to determine what we should do.
 We must look at the situation in its entirety and not only one aspect of it.
 We want to increase our probability for financial success, and that could mean taking risks, but at the same time we don’t want to bite off more than we can chew.
 The point of a stress test is to find that fine line between using calculated risk to bolster returns, and not exceeding our comfort level.